-The University of Oregon Libraries
+Support from The University of Oregon Libraries

 Jennifer R. O'Neal is the University Historian and Archivist at the University of Oregon, and affiliated teaching faculty with the Robert D. Clark Honors College, History Department, and Native Studies program.
 She specializes in American West and Native American history, with an emphasis on decolonizing methodologies and social movements.
 Her research and teaching are dedicated to Indigenous research methodologies, cultural placed-based pedagogy, and collaborative research models with source communities.
 She holds a Masters in History from Utah State University and a Masters in Library and Information Science from the University of Arizona.
 She is a member of The Confederated Tribes of Grand Ronde.

 Azle Malinao-Alvarez, Interactive Design Consultant at University of Oregon Libraries, leads and designs multimedia and instructional web projects.
 In 2018, Azle provided web development consultation and and services to Dr. Kaufman related to Omeka and Neatline’s interface design specifications, functionality, technical research and solutions, and platform configuration and training.
 Additionally, she contributed to streaming digital media instruction using iMovie and YouTube in conjunction with Neatline.